putrifnuzula/E-commerce-Product-Classification/README.md

 # E-commerce-Product-Classification
-A text classification model to categorizes product descriptions from an e-commerce.
+A text classification model to categorizes product label from an e-commerce.
 # Overview:
 - Data preprossesing: data cleaning, encode the 'label' variable, data splitting.
 - Employ two different text representation methods which are TF-IDF and Word2Vec.